DETAILED ACTION

 Regarding claim 13, modified Sewell discloses all the claim limitations as set forth above.

-While modified Sewell does disclose the resulting compressed wire is a flattened version of the corresponding shape (C8/L3-4; C8/L10; 250 in Figure 2A (b)) and further discloses the wires can have a cross-sectional shape that is round, flattened, slightly flattened, or another shape (C9/L55-57); modified Sewell does not explicitly disclose the perimeter comprises a curved portion located at the midline of the cross-sectional area and opposite the substantially straight portion.
+While modified Sewell does disclose the resulting compressed wire is a flattened version of the corresponding shape (C8/L3-4; C8/L10; 250 in Figure 2A (b)) and further discloses the wires can have a cross-sectional shape that is round, flattened, slightly flattened, or another shape (C9/L55-57); modified Sewell does not explicitly disclose the perimeter comprises a curved portion located at a midline of the cross-sectional area and opposite the substantially straight portion.

-It would have been obvious to one of ordinary skill in the art at the time the invention was filed to form the perimeter of the cross-sectional area perpendicular to the length of the conductive wire of modified Sewell such that the perimeter comprises a curved portion located at the midline of the cross-sectional area and opposite the substantially straight portion, because such modification would involve a mere change in configuration.
+It would have been obvious to one of ordinary skill in the art at the time the invention was filed to form the perimeter of the cross-sectional area perpendicular to the length of the conductive wire of modified Sewell such that the perimeter comprises a curved portion located at a midline of the cross-sectional area and opposite the substantially straight portion, because such modification would involve a mere change in configuration.
 It has been held that a change in configuration of shape of a device is obvious, absent persuasive evidence that a particular configuration is significant.
 In re Dailey, 357 F.2d 669, 149 USPQ 47 (CCPA 1966).

 Regarding claim 14, modified Sewell discloses all the claim limitations as set forth above.
 Modified Sewell further discloses the wire comprises aluminum (C7/L16).